saumil24/book-notes/EffectiveJava.md

 ### ITEM 6: AVOID CREATING UNNECESSARY OBJECTS
     * Can impact performance and clarity of your code
-    * conter point to this item is defensive object copying
+    * counter point to this item is defensive object copying
-    * eg. new String("abc"), auto-boxing, keySet on a map object
+    * eg. new String("abc"), auto-boxing, keySet which is a set view on a map object and returns the same object on each invocation

 ### ITEM 7: ELIMINATE OBSOLETE OBJECT REFERENCES
     * Whenever a class manages it's own memory then there is a risk of memory leak